alfredpyk/Project-GeBIZ/index.md

 ## Background
 <img align="left" src="GeBIZimage20.jpg">

-GeBIZ is the Singapore Government's one-stop e-procurement portal.
-All the public sector's invitations for opportunities are posted on GeBIZ.
-Suppliers can search for government procurement opportunities such as "Open" - Tenders, Quotations and Qualifications; Closed - Respondents, Bidding Prices and Awards; download opportunities requirement specifications, details on briefing and documents, and submit (both manual or digital submission types) their bids online.
+GeBIZ is Singapore Government's one-stop e-procurement portal.
+All the public sector's invitations for opportunities.

+Suppliers can search for government procurement opportunities such as "Open" (Today, Past 2 days or Past 7 days) - Tenders, Quotations and Qualifications; Closed (Pending Award, Awarded, Cancelled or No Award) - Respondents, Bidding Prices and Awards; download opportunities requirement specifications, details on briefing and documents, and submit (both manual or digital submission types) their bids online.

 # 1. Design Thinking
 Approach project from 2 prongs and converging to one after week-1: